vishnu-c-r/CraftifAI_Hackathon_Sentinel/README.md

 **Demo (1–2 min):** the clip opens on the **FirmGen home screen**, then focuses on the firmware running on the physical ESP32-C3 + HW-290 rig — the live dashboard updating over Wi-Fi, the machine-phase transitions, and the onboard LED changing color with machine state. *(Source file: [`working.mp4`](working.mp4).)*

-> GitHub does not embed repository-hosted `.mp4` files inline, so the thumbnail above links to the video file.
-Click it (or open `working.mp4`) to watch.
-To get an auto-playing inline preview, drag-and-drop the same file into this README on github.com and GitHub will host and embed it.

 ---

 ## Table of contents